 The series was initially supposed to be an adaptation of the Ultimate Spider-Man comics, but ended up taking place after the events of the first live-action film.
 It still had Brian Michael Bendis as a writer from the Ultimate series and the artistic style did harken slightly towards Mark Bagley's artwork, but ultimately it became its own thing.

-Starring Neil Patrick Harris in the title role, the story of the show involved Peter, Harry and Mary-Jane during their years in university.
+Starring Neil Patrick Harris in the title role, the story of the show involved Peter, Harry and Mary Jane Watson during their years in university.
 Harry is struggling over his father's death, Mary-Jane has begun pursuing acting in the middle of her strained relationship with Peter, and Peter is doing what he is usually forced to do; juggle battles against supervillains with his personal life.
 It's somehow darker than your usual Spider-Man series, and mature as well.
 Shamefully, it's greatly overlooked.

 The series was rather short-lived, at only 13 episodes.
 A second season was planned but never started.
 It would be the last Spider-Man TV series for a good number of years, until The Spectacular Spider-Man came along.